Dylan10pc/Cataiwebsite-Final-Year-Project/README.md

 and then do
 python manage.py runserver

+Now open http://127.0.0.1:8000/ in your browser to check if the project is running

 ultimately if nothing worked you are free to call me and I am more than happy to help you set it up